A run-down of my experiences with the Plex media server on a Raspberry Pi 4. Installation, lessons, enhancements, and tweaks.

 - Follow all the prompts making sure to change your default pi password, set up wifi, download any updates, etc.

-This is very handy if you end up having your setup in a hard-to-access location, or run it "headless".
+This is very handy if you end up having your setup in a hard-to-access location, or run it headless.
+In most cases, I do all my RP work over SSH since my Pi is located in an invonvinient place.

 Prepping your system and storage requirements